bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 0: 01:34:44

-So Where can people find information about it, where they should be reading and how they can find you?
+Where can people find information about it, where they should be reading and how they can find you?

 Speaker 1: 01:34:50

 Yeah.
 So the BIP number now is 345.
 So hopefully if you Google BIP 345, it should take you to everything you need to see.
-In case it doesn't, you can go to my paper at jameso.be.vaults.pdf.
+In case it doesn't, you can go to my paper at jameso.be/vaults.pdf.
 And that's a paper I wrote before the proposal was really fleshed out in any meaningful way.
 So it's kind of just about the background, but it does link to the BIP and I think the Bitcoin Inquisition pull request.
 And so, yeah, if you want to actually scrutinize the code yourself and get in there and get your hands dirty, there is a pull request up on AJ Towns' Bitcoin Inquisition project.
 I can't remember the number for that, but it's up there with all the pertinent details and test cases.
 I mean, if you want to see how vaults are actually implemented using it, the functional tests in there are pretty comprehensive and they show you how to set everything up.
 It's maybe not the most legible because it's obviously meant for testing, but it's kind of feature complete as being an example.
-So yeah, I mean, thanks again for having us and putting together a great panel and giving the proposal some airtime.
+So yeah, I mean, thanks again for having us and putting together a great panel and giving the proposal some air time.

 Speaker 0: 01:36:02

 Fantastic.
 Okay, guys.
-As usual, another, I hope that we bored everybody to death and I think we've accomplished.
+As usual, I hope that we bored everybody to death and I think we've accomplished.
 Thanks for coming.
 This was fun.
 Thanks for listening.